Europe is trying to ditch planes for trains. Here's how that's going – KION546

 Back in France, shorter train travel times and increased frequencies may mean the end of the line for more domestic air routes when the ban comes up for review — the measure is only valid for three years.
 However, advances in clean flight technology may eventually change the perspectives for regional aviation as well.

-Short-haul flights are likely to be the first segments of the aviation industry to decarbonize since most of the pro432b bb jects under way in the fields of electric, hybrid-electric and hydrogen-powered aviation focus precisely on small airplanes designed to cover very short distances.
+Short-haul flights are likely to be the first segments of the aviation industry to decarbonize since most of the projects under way in the fields of electric, hybrid-electric and hydrogen-powered aviation focus precisely on small airplanes designed to cover very short distances.

 The debate looks set to continue playing out over the next few years, as the environmental, social, economic, political and technological parameters that shape this discussion continue to evolve — and as the climate crisis continues.